Stanisława Tomczyk

-Stanisława Janina Tomczyk (c 1885 – 2 April 1975) was a Polish spiritualist medium in the early 20th century known for her alleged demonstrations of psychokinesis and psychic photography.
+Stanisława Janina Tomczyk (c 1885 – 2 April 1975) was a Polish spiritual medium in the early 20th century known for her alleged demonstrations of psychokinesis and psychic photography.
 Magicians and skeptics have dismissed Tomczyk as a fraud who performed her feats with the aid of a hidden thread.

 Career

 At the age of twenty, Tomczyk was arrested during a riot and jailed for ten days.
 The experience is said to have caused her hysteria and mental dissociation.

 Ochorowicz experiments

 Tomczyk was the subject of experiments conducted in 1908–9 at Wisła, in southern Poland, by the Polish psychologist Julian Ochorowicz.
 Reportedly he regularly hypnotized her for therapeutic purposes, and she claimed to be controlled by an entity, "Little Stasia" ("Stasia" being a diminutive of Tomczyk's given name, "Stanisława"), who said she was not the spirit of any dead person but was described as a naked girl, one foot high.
 Ochorowicz was convinced from the experiments that "Little Stasia" was a second personality of Tomczyk.
 He conducted psychokinesis experiments with Tomczyk in which she was alleged to have levitated objects without contact, stop the movement of a clock in a glass case, and influence the turn of a roulette wheel.
 She was also said to have produced psychic photographs.
 Ochorowicz reported the results of the experiments in Annales des Sciences Psychiques (January 1909–August 1912).